Karnak

 - "(0057,1000)"

-• Keep specifically the previously excluded tags (so that they won’t be removed by a profile element applied afterward)
+2. Keep the previously excluded tags specifically (so they won’t be removed by subsequent profile elements)

-• Apply the Basic DICOM Profile to all the tags that did not undergo a modification previously
+4. Apply the Basic DICOM Profile to all remaining tags

 name: "De-identification profile"